‘The season is over’: Greece prays for tourism as islanders sift through the ashes

 Alongside trained firefighters, the heroes of the hour are deemed across Rhodes to be the thousands of civilians who have fearlessly taught themselves to beat back the fires over 10 consecutive days and nights.

-“If we didn’t have all the volunteers, all of the island would have been burnt, that’s for sure,” said Stavros, a 48-year-old teacher from the northeastern city of Rhodes, as he rested in the frontline village of Vati between trips into the hills to douse new flare-ups with his 18-year-old son.
+“If we didn’t have all the volunteers, all of the island would have been burnt, that’s for sure,” said Stavros, a 48-year-old teacher from the northeastern city of Rhodes, as he rested in the front line village of Vati between trips into the hills to douse new flare-ups with his 18-year-old son.

-As well as their homes and livelihoods, civilian firefighters in Rhodes have been fighting to protect the animals with whom they share the island, and whose charred carcasses were visible from the roadside earlier this week.
+As well as their homes and livelihoods, civilian firefighters in Rhodes have been fighting to protect the animals with who they share the island, and whose charred carcasses were visible from the roadside earlier this week.

-Among them is the Dama-Dama deer, a protected species unique to Rhodes and viewed as a symbol of the island.
+Among them is the dama-dama deer, a protected species unique to Rhodes and viewed as a symbol of the island.
 Some had been taken to safety by volunteers, who left the animals bowls of water and food among the smouldering hills.

 Pantelis Saroukos, a volunteer firefighter, drove The Independent through nearby hills where he – along with many other beekeepers – had brought his hives each summer for the past five years, due to the abundant thyme growing there, now irrecoverably scorched by flames.
 “This is the worst sight to see,” he said, gazing at all that remained of the precious herbs.